Chateau de Commarque

-Visit the Chateau Commarque in Dordogne, Aquitaine
+Visit Commarque Castle in Dordogne

-The history of Chateau Commarque is much less well documented than that of most of the Dordogne castles, especially the reasons for its abandonment.
+The history of Chateau de Commarque is much less well documented than that of most of the Dordogne castles, especially the reasons for its abandonment.

 It didn't so much fall into disrepair, like many other castles in France during the 17th-19th centuries, as fall into the forest and disappear.
 It lies in a quiet and long abandoned valley where the silt, debris and neglect of the centuries virtually swallowed it, and it is only in recent years that it has been 'rediscovered'.